 [113]Characters on the head, wing, leg, thorax and abdomen of a fly can be examined from pinned specimens under magnification using a stereomicroscope at ≥20×.
 This magnification level is appropriate for observing spot and colour patterns and wing morphology (section 4.1.2).

-[114]Wing characters can usually be observed without mounting, so mounting is not recommended as a general practice.
+[114]Wing characters can usually be observed without slide mounting, so mounting is not recommended as a general practice.
 It may be necessary for morphometric studies, but it is not necessary to observe the characters used in section 4.1.3.
-If permanent mounts are made, it is recommended that one of the wings be cut off from its base (the right wing is preferred because it facilitates comparison with images reported in the literature and this diagnostic protocol).
+If permanent slide mounts are made, it is recommended that one of the wings be cut off from its base (the right wing is preferred because it facilitates comparison with images reported in the literature and this diagnostic protocol).

 [115]Structures of the ovipositor, such as aculeus shape and length, have not been used consistently as important taxonomic characters at genus or species level of many Ceratitis, except for the aculeus tip which has been used for some groups in the subgenus C. (Ceratalaspis).
 These structures are not included in the protocol for diagnosis.